 Graduate assistantships are an important form of financial support for degree-seeking graduate students and are offered by each of the graduate programs.
 Assistantships are granted in the form of tuition waiver and can vary from a one credit waiver to (nine) credits or the maximum tuition charge per semester, whichever is applicable.
 Awards are made on a semester basis during the academic year (August-May).
-Nominations are made by the faculty and program director of each graduate program and are the forwarded to the Director of the Office of Graduate Studies for final approval.
-Students who are approved for an assistantship will receive an offer-of-appointment letter from the Director.
+Nominations are made by the faculty and program chair of each graduate program and are the forwarded to the Director of the Office of Graduate Admissions for final approval.
+Students who are approved for an assistantship will receive an offer-of-appointment letter from the Office of Graduate Admissions.

 Students must submit a Graduate Assistantship Application Form and letter of interest no later than October 31 for Spring semesters and March 31 for Fall semesters.
-Application forms can be obtained online or from the program director.
-Please refer to individual program guidelines regarding specific requirements, as these may vary for each program, including any additional forms or applications required by the program director.
+Application forms can be obtained online or from the program chair.
+Please refer to individual program guidelines regarding specific requirements, as these may vary for each program, including any additional forms or applications required by the program chair.

-New students may submit their completed application to the Office of Graduate Studies (F-101).
+New students may submit their completed application to the Office of Graduate Admissions (Campus Center 101).